-Normal working hours are a maximum of eight per day and 48 per week from Monday through Saturday.
-Workers are generally entitled to be off work from 1 p.m.
+Normal working hours are a maximum of 8 per day and 48 per week from Monday through Saturday.
+Workers are generally entitled to be off from work from 1 p.m.
 Saturday until Monday.

 Employees are entitled to a rest period of not less than 12 hours between the end of one working day and the beginning of another.

 An employee is entitled to a weekly rest period of 35 hours, generally from 1 pm on Saturday until midnight on Sunday.

 If an employee performs work on a Rest Day he would be entitled to the usual salary with a 100 % premium.
 If an employee performs overtime work on a Rest Day, the employer is obliged to pay the usual salary with a 100% premium.
 Law on Work Time, 1929, No. 11,544 (as amended) arts.
 1-2.

 Argentine law provides for the following national holidays:

 - March 24: National Day of Memory for Truth and Justice.

 - Holy Friday.